-The Internet of Things or IoT is a broad term for the billions of connected physical devices including vehicles, appliances and other electronics that can communicate and exchange data with each other.
-These devices are everywhere and by 2020, there are likely to be anywhere from 3 to 7 such connected devices for every living person!
+The Internet of Things (IoT) is a broad term for the billions of connected physical devices, including vehicles, appliances, and other electronics that can communicate and exchange data with each other.
+These devices are everywhere; by 2020, there are likely to be anywhere from 3 to 7 connected devices for every living person!

-IoT devices are not just restricted to personal use though.
-Infrastructure services like power plants, railways, streetlights and even some military vehicles fall into the same category.
+IoT devices are not just restricted to personal use, this category includes infrastructure services such as power plants, railways, streetlights, and even some military vehicles.
 This makes the IoT perhaps the most useful as well as the most vulnerable asset of modern civilizations.
 Increasingly, this vulnerability is being taken advantage of by state actors or criminal elements for their own benefit.

 The need to bring “trust” to the Internet of Things

-The vulnerabilities of the IoT and its criticality means that certain improvements need to happen immediately.
-The eIDAS regulation goes a long way in ensuring trust in digital services and it is something that is needed for the IoT as well.
+The vulnerabilities of the IoT and its criticality mean that certain improvements need to happen immediately.
+The eIDAS regulation ensures trust in digital services and is also required for IoT platforms.

-The primary way in which a standardized regulatory framework can make the IoT more secure is by providing “Proof of Identity”.
-This is the first and most important step in securing access to the dozens of connected devices that we use every day.
-As our dependence on such devices increases, so does the need for a common framework like eIDAS which can provide a minimum guaranteed level of security based on standard procedures and protocols across jurisdictions.
-There is an important need for providing secure and trustworthy electronic identification, authentication and authorization for IoT devices.
-Without this, the system will be vulnerable and the potential for abuse will keep rising with time.
+The primary way in which a standardized regulatory framework can make the IoT ecosystem more secure is by providing “Proof of Identity”.
+This is the first and most important step in securing access to the dozens of connected devices we use daily.
+As our dependence on such devices increases, so does the need for a common framework like eIDAS, which can provide a minimum guaranteed level of security based on standard procedures and protocols across jurisdictions.
+There is an important need to provide secure and trustworthy electronic identification, authentication, and authorization for IoT devices.
+Without this, the system will be vulnerable, and the potential for abuse will keep rising with time.

 eIDAS and other such regulations will go a long way to ensure that digital transactions are secure, and users are protected.
-However, this same level of security and trust needs to be extended to the other network as well – the Internet of Things.
-The IoT needs a strong framework that ensures user’s identity, provides privacy and strong authentication capabilities and a rock solid legal and liability framework to protect users.
+However, this same level of security and trust needs to be extended to the other network, the Internet of Things.
+The IoT requires a strong framework that ensures the user’s identity, provides privacy and strong authentication capabilities, and a rock-solid legal and liability framework to protect users.

 References and Further Reading